nubenetes/awesome-kubernetes/docs/kubernetes.md

     * Configuring Prometheus adapter to support our custom metrics
     * Deploying a Horizontal Pod Autoscaler for Grafana using a custom metric
 * [dev.to: How to switch container runtime in a Kubernetes cluster](https://dev.to/stack-labs/how-to-switch-container-runtime-in-a-kubernetes-cluster-1628)
+* [digizoo.com.au: How to Master Admission Webhooks In Kubernetes (GKE) (Part One)](https://digizoo.com.au/1376/mastering-admission-webhooks-in-kubernetes-gke-part-1/) Admission webhooks are HTTP callbacks that receive admission requests (for resources in a K8s cluster) and do something with them.
+You can define two types of admission webhooks, validating admission webhook and mutating admission webhook.

 <center>
 [![Kubernetes architecture](images/kubernetes-pod-creation.png)](https://www.padok.fr/en/blog/kubernetes-architecture-clusters)